3PJson/3PJSon-protocol/README.md

-A frozen line timeout ensures that the communication can recovers from a TX and RX simultaneous Overflow Acknowledge from both agents in case it happens.
+A frozen line **timeout** is required to ensure that the communication can recover from a TX and RX simultaneous OVERFLOW Acknowledge emitted by both agents in case it happens.
 After this timeout, without sending data for a given amount of time after an Overflow-Acknowledge has been received, if no Line-Ready-Acknowledge has been received, the half duplex line is put back into service by the sending agent.